Azure/AzureDataLake/docs/FAQs/ADLS_FAQ.md

 can be out-of-date for almost 24 hours.
 In the future we intend to increase the frequency of this calculation so that it is no more than 6 hours out of date.

+### Q: What level of Geo-Replication (aka Geo-redundancy) is available in Data Lake Store?

+With geo-replication  data will be stored in two regions hundreds of miles apart.
+This will increase data durability in case of a major data center disaster.

+Geo-Replication is on the roadmap for Data Lake Store but will come sometime after the General Availability of Data Lake Store.